 Using Custom Images in Azure Virtual Machine Scale Sets

 Azure Virtual Machine Scale Sets are collections of individual virtual servers grouped together for easier configuration and maintenance.
 They are primarily used in highly available systems.
 These sets can be created from Azure Marketplace images or from custom user images.
 Azure Marketplace images are issued by Microsoft or one of its partners.
-They are generalized, meaning they require additional configuration at first launch, and then the installation of their software to be used.
+They are generalized, meaning they require additional configuration at first launch.
+Then the installation of their software is ready to be used.
 For this reason, it is sometimes a better solution to create your own image to save all the additional software that was subsequently installed and/or the configuration that was subsequently set up.
 This way, we avoid having to start the installation “from scratch” every time we recreate a virtual machine.

 Once we know which machine will be our base, we can define the variables that we will later use in our commands.